Managing hot sweats and fatigue if you are having hormone therapy.

 About this information

 • This information was published in July 2024.
-We will revise it in July 2026.
+Date of next review: September 2026.

 • References and bibliography available on request.